 Camp Director Kurt Kirner

 Kurt Kirner is Hillsdale's Head Swim Coach and a longtime Nike Swim Camp director.View Kurt Kirner's Bio & Swim Tips ⟩

-Now entering his eighth season as the Hillsdale College women’s swimming and diving coach, Kurt Kirner has brought the program up to a new level of performance and competitiveness, both in the pool and in the classroom.
+Now entering his 10th season as the Hillsdale College women’s swimming and diving coach, Kurt Kirner has brought the program up to a new level of performance and competitiveness, both in the pool and in the classroom.

-Under Kirner’s guidance, swimmers from the Charger program have qualified for the national meet a total of eight times in the past five seasons.
+Under Kirner’s guidance, swimmers from the Charger program have qualified for the national meet a total of nine times in the past seven seasons.
 In 2009, one swimmer from all four classes - Anne Verhoef, Alicia LeDuc, Linda Okonkowski and Meredith Scott - each competed at the highest level of Division II swimming.
 It was Hillsdale’s most significant presence at the NCAA championships since it went to Division II status in 1998, and most signified the upward direction of the program.
 In 2011, Okonkowski secured the program's first Division II All-American honor in nine years under Kirner's guidance.
 Rachel Kurtz recieved the program's latest All-American honor in the 2013 season.

 Kirner arrived at Hillsdale after spending 17 successful seasons at Lawrence University, located in Appleton, Wisconsin.
 Kirner, along with Hillsdale College men’s basketball coach John Tharp, both joined Hillsdale College from Lawrence, within one year of one another.

 Kirner was recently inducted into the Lawrence University Athletic Hall of Fame.